Hiring

 Determine overall what type of individual will best fit with the team and with the organization.
 Think of the people who’ve been successful to date and assess their attributes and personality characteristics.

-Consider compensation
+Consider Compensation

 Check out the market for this position and give thought to compensation.
-To minimize the risk of losing any existing hires, take your market information and assess whether this is the time review everyone’s salary to check all are in line.
+To minimize the risk of losing any existing hires, take your market information and assess whether this is the time to review everyone’s salary to check all are in line.

-Sell it
+Sell It

 Be able to articulate the key selling points of the position and the organization.